Ladywood B16 8, Highgate, Spring Vale B10 0, Lozells, Aston, Sparkbrook, Edgbaston, Merry Hill B66 2, Nechells, Bordesley Green

 Over half of all domestic fires that occur in the region each year are caused by electricity.
 While a new appliance may emit a faint burning smell for the first few uses, it could also cause a fire in your home if an odd odour is detected from an outlet.

-Looking For An Electrician To Replace Damaged Sockets
+Need An Electrician To Restore Power to Sockets

 Call Now!
 07782 805852